 - The build requirement is satisfied when every designator has an installation.

-Substitutes + reference designators
+Substitutes and reference designators

 Designator naming conventions

-ION doesn’t enforce a designator format — it’s free text.
-But your downstream traceability is more useful if designators are consistent.
+ION doesn’t enforce a designator format, so it’s free text.
+Your downstream traceability is more useful if designators are consistent.
 Common patterns:| Asset class | Convention |

 |---|---|